openaps/AndroidAPSdocs/docs/EN/Administration/stateTranslations.md

 After Crowdin translation a sync to Github is scheduled every day to transfer translations to Github as pull request (PR).

-Depending on the complexity of the PR which has to be manually checked the final publication to [wiki.aaps.app](https://wiki.aaps.app) may need up to 14 days.
+The acceptance of the PR is a manual task which will be done es fast as possible.

 ```